-Plan sheet image files may be provided in TIFF or PDF format.
+Plan sheet image files shall be provided in PDF format.
 Text-based documents should be provided as searchable PDF files.
-With the exception of local-let projects and SPEDuP plans [Section 1301.3], plans shall be submitted in a TIFF or PDF electronic image format in accordance with the requirements of the electronic image file submission procedures available on the Office of Contracts website.
-SPEDuP plans shall be submitted in PDF format.
+With the exception of some local-let projects, plans shall be submitted in a PDF electronic image format in accordance with the requirements of the electronic image file submission procedures available on the Office of Contracts website.